 How They Work

 UNFPA is on the ground improving lives in about 150 countries that are home to 80 per cent of the world’s population.
 In these countries, the Fund is a catalyst for progress.
-Working with governments and through partnerships with other UN agencies, civil society and the private sector, we make a real difference in the lives of millions of people, especially those most vulnerable.
+Working with governments and through partnerships with other UN agencies, civil society and the private sector, they make a real difference in the lives of millions of people, especially those most vulnerable.

 UNFPA anticipates and responds to tomorrow’s challenges today.
-They help countries use population data to assess and anticipate needs, and to monitor progress and gaps in delivering on our promises.
-They provide technical guidance, training and support to empower our partners and colleagues in the field.
+They help countries use population data to assess and anticipate needs, and to monitor progress and gaps in delivering on their promises.
+They provide technical guidance, training and support to empower their partners and colleagues in the field.
 And they help ensure that the reproductive health and rights of women and young people remain at the very centre of development.

-Guided by the Programme of Action adopted at the 1994 International Conference on Population and Development (ICPD) and the Millennium Development Goals, UNFPA partners with governments, civil society and other agencies to advance our mission.
+Guided by the Programme of Action adopted at the 1994 International Conference on Population and Development (ICPD) and the Millennium Development Goals, UNFPA partners with governments, civil society and other agencies to advance their mission.
 The ICPD Beyond 2014 Global Report, released in February 2014, revealed how much progress has been made and the significant work that remains to be done.
 The actions and recommendations identified in the report are crucial for achieving the goals of the ICPD Programme of Action and its linkage with the post-2015 development agenda.

 Despite worldwide economic challenges and a competitive aid environment, total revenue for UNFPA in 2012 reached a record $981.4 million.
 This amount includes $437.5 million in voluntary donor contributions (core resources), $503.1 million in earmarked funds (non-core resources), and $40.8 million in other revenue.